KennethFam/My-Learning-Journey/C-Languages/C++.md

 - Always initialize your variables.

 - Avoid implementation-defined and unspecified behavior whenever possible, as they may cause your program to malfunction on other implementations.

+- When working in an existing program, use the conventions of that program (even if they don’t conform to modern best practices).
+Use modern best practices when you’re writing new programs.